kachurun/dnd-kit-solid/README.md

 - `modifiers`: An array of modifiers that can be used to modify or restrict the behavior of the draggable element.
 - `sensors`: An array of sensors that can be bound to the draggable element to detect drag interactions.
 - `data`: Additional data about the draggable element that can be accessed in event handlers, modifiers, sensors or custom plugins.
+- Event handlers: All event handlers are passed to `useDragDropMonitor` and are filtered to only trigger for this specific draggable instance:
+  - `onBeforeDragStart`: Fires before drag begins (preventable)
+  - `onDragStart`: Fires when drag starts
+  - `onDragMove`: Fires during movement (preventable)
+  - `onDragOver`: Fires when over a droppable (preventable)
+  - `onCollision`: Fires on droppable collision (preventable)
+  - `onDragEnd`: Fires when drag ends

 ##### Output